 What is the difference between buttonhole stitch and blanket stitch?
 Blanket stitch is stitched in the opposite direction and there is no knot or ‘purl’ stitch finish.
 Practice first and you will see the difference.

-Tips for Hand Sewn Buttonholes
+Tips for a Hand Sewn Buttonhole

 - Keep stitches even and close together as precision is important.